feynman0406/feynman0406.github.io/_pages/about.md

 ---
 ## Biography

-I am a first-year PhD student in Mathematics at [Imperial College London](https://www.imperial.ac.uk), supervised by Professor [Kelly Zhang](https://kellywzhang.github.io).
+I am a first-year PhD student in Mathematics at [Imperial College London](https://www.imperial.ac.uk), supervised by Professor [Kelly Zhang](https://kellywzhang.github.io) (Co-supervised by Prof. Andrew Duncan).
 Before joining Imperial, I earned an MSc in Applied Statistics from the [University of Michigan, Ann Arbor](https://lsa.umich.edu/stats) in 2024 and a BSc in Mathematics from [National Tsing Hua University](https://www.math.nthu.edu.tw/index.php) in 2023.

 I was fortunate to serve as a research assistant with **Dr. Ming-Chung Chang** at the [Institute of Statistical Science, Academia Sinica](https://www.stat.sinica.edu.tw/eng/) during July–August 2023 and January–August 2025, and as a visiting scholar from May–August 2024.